Chapter 2: Achieving High Reliability

 Windows Storage Server also offers support for Storage Area Networks (SAN) and a hybrid solution where NAS devices can be attached to a SAN.
-In this configuration, a NAS head or gateway (containing the filing functionality) attaches to the Local Area Network (LAN), and behind that lies a backend SAN consisting of the Fiber Channel Networking and storage disks.
+In this configuration, a NAS head or gateway (containing the filing functionality) attaches to the Local Area Network (LAN) network, and behind that lies a backend SAN consisting of the Fibre Channel Networking and storage disks.

 For more information on Windows Storage Server, refer to:

-For years, Oracle has been the standard relational database management system (RDBMS) for UNIX systems.
-The Windows Server System equivalent of Oracle is SQL Server 2000, an RDBMS that is capable of supporting some of the largest, most critical, and highest performing applications in the world.
+For years, DB2 has been the standard relational database management system (RDBMS) for mainframes.
+The Windows Server System equivalent of DB2 is SQL Server 2000, an RDBMS that is capable of supporting some of the largest, most critical, and highest performing applications in the world.

 The SQL Server High Availability Series provides prescriptive guidance for IT professionals in overcoming many kinds of barriers to database reliability, including environmental, hardware, communication and connectivity, software, service, process, application design, and staffing barriers.

 In addition to very high performance relational transaction services, SQL Server also offers a suite of data analysis tools necessary to interpret data and optimize database performance.
-These include integrated OLAP and Relational Online Analytical Processing (ROLAP) based data warehousing, business intelligence, data mining, and visualization capabilities.
+These include integrated Online Analytical Processing (OLAP) and Relational Online Analytical Processing (ROLAP) based data warehousing, business intelligence, data mining, and visualization capabilities.

 For more information on Microsoft SQL Server and the High Availability Series, refer to:

-Modern applications are typically delivered through networks, either to the public through the Internet or to internal users through a corporate intranet.
+Modern applications are typically delivered to the public through the Internet, or to internal users through a corporate intranet.
 Microsoft Internet Information Services (IIS), with its associated .NET development environments in Microsoft Visual Studio®, is the new mainstream delivery platform for enterprise applications, replacing standard green screen terminals and teleprocessing monitor software such as CICS/TSO and IMS/DC.

-IIS is a full-featured Web server that provides a reliable and secure method of simplifying the manner in which Web sites are developed and delivered.
-It includes support for Active Server Pages (ASP), the .NET Framework and Extensible Markup Language (XML) Web Services, and Internet protocol version 6.
+IIS is a full-featured Web server that provides a reliable and more secure method of simplifying the manner in which Web sites are developed and delivered.
+It includes support for Active Server Pages (ASP), the .NET Framework and Extensible Markup Language (XML) Web Services, and Internet protocol Version 6.

-For more information on Internet Information Services, refer to:
+For more information on Internet Information Server, refer to: